THINGS TO DO IN BELFAST

 Lower Ormo Shooting In 1992, a shooting incident took place at Sean Graham bookmaker's shop on Lower Ormeau Road.

-The shop was located in a dominated Irish nationalist area and all the victims were local Catholics.
+The shop was located in a predominantly Irish nationalist area and all the victims were local Catholics.

 The UDA claimed responsibility for the attack through the pseudonym "Ulster Freedom Fighters" and cited the Teebane bombing, which was carried out by the Provisional IRA less than three weeks prior, as the reason for the attack.